The Marks of Maturity

-From an intellectual perspective, students today have been exposed to so much more than I was growing up—and far sooner, too.
+From an intellectual perspective, students today have been exposed to so much more than I was growing up—and far sooner.
 They’ve consumed information on everything from cyberspace to sexual techniques before they graduate from middle school.
 Everything is coming at them sooner.

 On the other hand, students have been stunted in their emotional maturity.
 They seem to require more time to actually “grow up” and prepare for the responsibility that comes with adulthood.
-This is a result of many factors, not the least of which is well-intentioned parents who hover over their kids not allowing them to experience the pain of maturation.
-It’s like the child who tries to help the new butterfly break out of the cocoon, and realizes later that they have done a disservice to that butterfly.
-The butterfly is not strong enough to fly once it is free.
+This is a result of many factors, including well-intentioned parents who hover over kids, not allowing them to experience the pain of maturation.
+It’s like the child who tries to help a new butterfly break out of the cocoon, and realizes later that they have done it a disservice: That butterfly is not strong enough to fly once it is free.

-There is another reason, however, that teens struggle with maturation.
-Scientists are gaining new insights into remarkable changes in teenagers’ brains that may explain why the teen years are so hard on young people and their parents.
+There is another reason why teens struggle with maturation.
+Scientists are gaining new insights into remarkable changes in the brain that may explain why the teen years are so hard on young people and their parents.
 From ages 11-14, kids lose some of the connections between cells in the part of their brain that enables them to think clearly and make good decisions.

 Pruning the Brain

-What happens is that the brain is pruning itself—going through changes that will allow a young person to move into adult life effectively.
-“Ineffective or weak brain connections are pruned in much the same way a gardener would prune a tree or bush, giving the plant a desired shape,” says Alison Gopnik, Professor of Child Development at UC Berkley.
+What happens is that the brain prunes itself, going through changes that will allow a young person to move into adult life effectively.
+“Ineffective or weak brain connections are pruned in much the same way a gardener would prune a tree or bush, giving the plant a desired shape,” says Alison Gopnik, professor of child development at UC Berkley.

-Adolescents who are experiencing these brain changes can react emotionally, according to Ian Campbell, a neurologist at the U.C.
+Adolescents experiencing these brain changes can react emotionally, according to Ian Campbell, a neurologist at the U.C.
 Davis Sleep Research Laboratory.
-Mood swings, uncooperative and irresponsible attitudes can all be the result of these changes occurring.
+Mood swings and uncooperative and irresponsible attitudes can all be the result of these changes.
 Sometimes, students can’t explain why they feel the way they do.
 Their brain is changing from a child brain to an adult brain.

 Regions that specialize in language, for example, grow rapidly until about age 13 and then stop.
-The frontal lobes of the brain which are responsible for high level reasoning and decision making aren’t fully mature until the early 20s, according to Deborah Yurgelun-Todd, a neuroscientist at Harvard’s Brain Imaging Center.
+The frontal lobes of the brain which are responsible for high-level reasoning and decision-making aren’t fully mature until the early 20s, according to Deborah Yurgelun-Todd, a neuroscientist at Harvard’s Brain Imaging Center.
 There’s a portion of time when the child part of the brain has been pruned, but the adult portion is not fully formed.
-They are “in-between.”
-They are informed but not prepared.
+They are “in-between" — informed but not prepared.

 The bottom line?

-They want so much to be able to experience the world they’ve seen on websites or heard on podcasts, but don’t realize they are unprepared for that experience emotionally.
+They want so much to be able to experience the world they’ve seen on websites or heard on podcasts, but don’t realize that they are unprepared for that experience emotionally.
 They are truly in between a child and an adult.
-(This is the genius behind movie ratings and viewer discretion advisories on TV).
-I believe a healthy, mature student is one who has developed intellectually, volitionally, emotionally and spiritually.
-I also believe there are marks we can look for, as we coach them into maturity.
+(This is the genius behind movie ratings and viewer discretion advisories on TV.)
+I believe a healthy, mature student is one who has developed intellectually, volitionally, emotionally, and spiritually.
+I also believe there are marks we can look for as we coach them into maturity.

 Signs to Look For

-So what are the marks of maturity?
-We all love it when we see a young person who carries themselves well and shows signs of being mature.
-They interact with adults in an adult manner.
-Those kinds of students are downright refreshing.
-Let me give you a list of what I consider to be the marks of maturity.
-At Growing Leaders we seek to build these marks in young people, ages 16-24 as we partner with schools.
-This certainly isn’t an exhaustive list, but it is a list of characteristics I notice in young people who are unusually mature, intellectually, emotionally and spiritually.
-If you are a parent—this is a good list of qualities to begin developing in your child.
-If you are a coach, or a teacher or a dean, these are the signs we wish every student possessed when they graduate.
+At Growing Leaders we seek to build these marks in young people, ages 16-24, as we partner with schools.
+The following isn’t exhaustive, but it is a list of characteristics I notice in young people who are unusually mature — intellectually, emotionally, and spiritually.
+If you are a parent, this is a good list of qualities to begin developing in your child.
+If you are a coach, teacher, or dean, these are the signs we wish every student possessed when they graduate.
 For that matter, these are signs I wish every adult modeled for the generation coming behind them.